mavryk-network/taquito/website/versioned_docs/version-19.0.0/sapling.md

 println(`Preparing the unshielded transaction...`);
 saplingToolkit.prepareUnshieldedTransaction({
-    to: 'tz1hDFKpVkT7jzYncaLma4vxh4Gg6JNqvdtB',
+    to: 'mv18baiUGRL5QHEKmJuPbj37KXayZQVrohbE',
     amount: 20,
-    mutez: true // set to false by default
+    mumav: true // set to false by default
 })
 .then((unshieldedTx) => {
     println(`The sapling transaction parameter is: ${unshieldedTx}`);